bigeasy/strata/diary.md

  * Since I'm already doing negative and positive inside strata, why don't I use even and odd?
 That would be consistent with the file system, one representation everywhere.
+ * Can't I write the distance between additions and subtractions and general dirtiness into the footer of the page?

 ## Delayed Writes